SovnSkyrim/Aldrnari/README.md

 Here's [my setup, for example](http://prntscr.com/1zg7x61).

 ## Getting an ENB

+**Aldrnari has to be ran with an ENB**.

 By default; Aldrnari comes with [NAT.ENB III](https://www.nexusmods.com/skyrimspecialedition/mods/27141) which is probably the best all rounded look for it.
 It isn't that heavy (no post processing) and looks pretty nice.
+It is also the reason why Aldrnari has to be ran with an ENB; I quote from NAT.III's modpage:

+**"NAT-ENB.esp PLUGIN IS NOT MEANT TO BE USED WITHOUT THE NAT.ENB preset,** **NEITHER THE ENB PRESET CANNOT BE USED WITHOUT THE NAT-ENB.esp PLUGIN."" **

 If you want to spice it up, and make it absolutely stunning.
 Well; let me tell you about [PRT XII](https://www.nexusmods.com/skyrimspecialedition/mods/4743), the ENB that is a cinematic suite of effects.
 You can make it do anything, fantasy? check.
 Clear? check.
 Grim? check.
 It does everything and looks absolutely WONDERFUL!